2022 United States elections

-The 2022 United States elections were held on November 8, 2022, with the exception of absentee balloting.
-During this U.S. midterm election, which occurred during the first term of incumbent president Joe Biden of the Democratic Party, all 435 seats in the U.S. House of Representatives and 35 of the 100 seats in the U.S. Senate were contested to determine the 118th United States Congress.
+Elections were held in the United States on November 8, 2022, with the exception of absentee balloting.
+During this U.S. midterm election, which occurred during the Presidency of former President Joe Biden, all 435 seats in the U.S. House of Representatives and 35 of the 100 seats in the U.S. Senate were contested to determine the 118th United States Congress.
 Thirty-nine state and territorial U.S. gubernatorial elections, as well as numerous state and local elections, were also contested.
-This was the first election affected by the 2022 U.S. redistricting that followed the 2020 U.S. census.
-The Republican Party narrowly won control of the House, while Democrats slightly expanded their majority in the Senate.
+This was the first election affected by the 2022 redistricting that followed the 2020 census.
+The Republican Party ended unified Democratic control of Congress and the presidency by winning a majority in the House of Representatives while Democrats expanded their Senate majority.

-While midterm elections typically see the incumbent president's party lose a substantial number of seats, Democrats dramatically outperformed the historical trend, and a widely anticipated red wave did not materialize.
-The race for control of Congress was much closer than expected; Republicans did well in strongholds like Florida, Tennessee, and Texas, and traditionally Democratic New York, which was enough for them to flip the House with a slight majority.
-This was somewhat offset by a significant underperformance in critical battleground states, where voters mostly rejected extremist Republican candidates who were backed by Donald Trump or who denied Trump's loss in the 2020 U.S. presidential election.
-Their underperformance was particularly unexpected given Biden's poor approval ratings amongst Americans.
+Midterm elections typically see the incumbent president's party lose a substantial number of seats, but Democrats outperformed the historical trend and a widely anticipated red wave did not materialize.
+Republicans narrowly won the House due to their overperformance in the nation's four largest states: Texas, Florida, New York and California.
+Democrats increased their seats in the Senate by one, as they won races in critical battleground states, where voters rejected Donald Trump-aligned Republican candidates.
+This was the fifth election cycle in history in which the president's party gained Senate seats and simultaneously lost House seats in a midterm, along with 1914, 1962, 1970, and 2018.

-The Democratic Party's strength in state-level and senatorial elections was historic, as well as unexpected.
+The Democratic Party's strength in state-level and senatorial elections was unexpected, as well as historic.
 They won a net gain of two seats in the gubernatorial elections, flipping the governorships in Arizona, Maryland, and Massachusetts; conversely, Republicans flipped Nevada's governorship.
-In the state legislative elections, Democrats flipped both chambers of the Michigan Legislature, the Minnesota Senate, and the Pennsylvania House of Representatives, and achieved a coalition government in the Alaska Senate.
+In the state legislative elections, Democrats flipped both chambers of the Michigan Legislature, the Minnesota Senate, and the Pennsylvania House, and achieved a coalition government in the Alaska Senate.
 As a result of these legislative and gubernatorial results, Democrats gained government trifectas in Michigan for the first time since 1985, and in Massachusetts, Maryland, and Minnesota for the first time since 2015.
 2022 is the first midterm since 1934 in which the president's party did not lose any state legislative chambers or incumbent senators.
 It was also the first midterm since 1986 in which either party achieved a net gain of governorships while holding the presidency, and the first since 1934 in which the Democrats did so under a Democratic president.
-Governor Ron DeSantis of Florida—previously considered one of the nation's most contested swing states—won reelection in an unexpectedly large landslide described by many analysts as the Republican Party's only big win.
+Governor Ron DeSantis of Florida, previously considered one of the nation's most contested swing states, won reelection in a landslide, as did Senator Marco Rubio.
 More generally, Florida was one of the only states where some evidence of the predicted 'red wave' materialized.